Taliban shifts focus to governing, but protests, empty coffers and isolation pose challenges

 Since Taliban fighters overran Kabul on Sunday, the group has sought to convince audiences at home and abroad that it does not plan a return to the brutal rule imposed in an earlier era, favoring instead inclusivity and peace.
 The pledges, made in the soft light of victory, have left many unconvinced.

 But intentions aside, the Taliban faces myriad challenges with the basics of governing.
 The group inherits a country struggling with drought, the coronavirus pandemic and unrelenting poverty.
-The state’s coffers are empty, its overseas funds are frozen and many aid agencies have suspended activities because of the Taliban’s advance.
+The state’s coffers are empty, its overseas funds are frozen, and many aid agencies have suspended activities because of the Taliban’s advance.

 Foreign governments, meanwhile, have hedged on whether they will offer the Taliban recognition.
 At home, officials with the ousted government have pledged to start a campaign of “resistance” to Taliban rule.